On this page

 Amplitude integrates with Tealium IQ, Tealium's enterprise tag management service.

 Tealium IQ is a universal JavaScript library that creates a universal data object (UDO) for all elements of a page.
-This data is first sent to the data layer in Tealium, after which you can send it to third-party vendors (including Amplitude).
+Tealium sends this data to the data layer first, then you can forward it to third-party vendors, including Amplitude.

-There are two ways you can integrate Tealium iQ with your website: you can use Tealium's tag manager or their JavaScript library.
-For more information, including setup instructions, see Integrate Tealium with Amplitude.
+You can integrate Tealium iQ with your website in two ways: use Tealium's tag manager or their JavaScript library.
+For setup instructions, refer to Integrate Tealium with Amplitude.

 Google Tag Manager

-Amplitude provides Analytics Google Tag Manager templates to collect data and offer a convenient way for developers to set up event tracking in their applications.
-These pre-configured templates provide a streamlined solution for deploying tracking tags, reducing the time and effort required to set up event tracking.
+Amplitude provides Analytics Google Tag Manager templates that collect data and let developers set up event tracking in their applications.
+These pre-configured templates streamline tracking tag deployment and reduce the time needed to set up event tracking.

 Segment